JRTC, Fort Polk, BJACH leaders visit regional hospitals

 |0

-This work, JRTC, Fort Polk, BJACH leaders visit regional hospitals [Image 3 of 3], by Jean Graves, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, JRTC, Fort Polk, BJACH leaders visit regional hospitals, by Jean Graves, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT